puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-security-identity.md

 Windows Integrated Authentication (WIA) is enabled in Active Directory Federation Services (AD FS) for authentication requests within an organization's internal network for any application that uses a browser for its authentication.

-To use WIA with Microsoft Edge (version 77 and later) you have to configure the AD FS property **WiaSupportedUserAgents** and add the following user agent string: `"Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/80.0.3951.0 Safari/537.36 Edg/80.0.319.0"`
+To use WIA with Microsoft Edge (version 77 and later) you have to configure the AD FS property **WiaSupportedUserAgents** and add the following user agent string:<br> `"Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/80.0.3951.0 Safari/537.36 Edg/80.0.319.0"`

 For information about configuring WIA in AD FS, see [View WIASupportedUserAgent settings](https://docs.microsoft.com/windows-server/identity/ad-fs/operations/configure-ad-fs-browser-wia#view-wiasupporteduseragent-settings) and [Change WIASupportedUserAgent settings](https://docs.microsoft.com/windows-server/identity/ad-fs/operations/configure-ad-fs-browser-wia#change-wiasupporteduseragent-settings).